 1. Ignoring the job criteria.

-Most job applicants miss out on one or more of the ‘must haves’.
+Many job applicants miss out on one or more of the ‘must haves’.
 “But I have nothing to lose by applying: why should I care?”
 Contrary to popular belief most applications are read by real people so if you’re cheesing them off that’s not going to be advantageous if you then apply for a job you ARE qualified for.
 Also, you might think of yourself as pretty resilient but do you really want to receive rejection email after rejection email?

 2. The CV is too long.